• Skip to main content

 You can store images through the Model.
 So, configure the following steps – –

-• Create a folder controllers
+• Create a folder models

-• Also, Create a file store-image.js in the controllers
+• Also, Create a file image-model.js

 • Create a function storeImage with two parameters inputValues & callback.
-Where inputValues will take image value from the controller method
+Where inputValues will take image value from the controller method.

 • After that, write a SQL query to fetch the image name from the database and check the image is already existed or not.